-In relation to fiscal year 2016, non-Spanish tax resident individuals holding Notes will be subject to Net Wealth Tax to the extent that such Noteholders own Notes (along with other property located in Spain and rights which could be exercised in Spain) valued at a combined net amount in excess of €700,000 as of 31 December.
-Spanish Net Wealth Tax rates vary between 0.2% and 2.5%.
+In relation to fiscal year 2017, non-Spanish tax resident individuals holding Notes will be subject to Net Wealth Tax to the extent that such Noteholders own Notes (along with other property located in Spain and rights which could be exercised in Spain) valued at a combined net amount in excess of $\notin$ 700,000 as of 31 December.
+Spanish Net Wealth Tax state rates vary between 0.2% and 2.5%.
+Those rates do not include any rate increase that might be ruled by the relevant Autonomous Community authorities.
 To the extent that income deriving from the Notes is exempt from Non-Resident Income Tax, individuals who do not have tax residency in Spain who hold such Notes on the last day of the year will be exempt from Net Wealth Tax.
 Furthermore, individuals resident in a country with which Spain has entered into a double tax treaty in relation to Net Wealth Tax will generally be exempt from Net Wealth Tax.
 If the exemptions outlined do not apply, individuals who are not tax residents in Spain will be subject to Net Wealth Tax to the extent that the Notes are located in Spain or the rights deriving from the Notes can be exercised in Spain.

-Inheritance and Gift Tax (Impuesto sobre Sucesiones y Donaciones)
+(C) Inheritance and Gift Tax (Impuesto sobre Sucesiones y Donaciones)